Conanbranch/ai4code-transformer-baseline/README.md

 My solution for the [Google AI4Code](https://www.kaggle.com/competitions/AI4Code) competition.

 ## Overview
 Based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and Khoi Nguyen's [baseline](https://www.kaggle.com/code/suicaokhoailang/stronger-baseline-with-code-cells) with several modifications and addiitons to the model and preprocessing.
+This model uses a pretrained [codeBERT](https://github.com/microsoft/CodeBERT) transformer.

 Code cells are sampled from the notebook to provide context for the markdown.
 The code cells are sampled uniformaly, perserving the order.
 Input will look like this: